akshajsunil/BankManagerPOC/README.md

 # BankManagerPOC
-A PHP website to digitilze a working of a bank.
+A PHP website to manage database of employees , loans, accounts of a bank.